mozilla-services/autopush-rs/docs/src/releasing.md

 Dev Releases
 ------------

-When changes are committed to the `master` branch, an operations Jenkins instance will build and deploy the code automatically to the dev environment.
+When changes are committed to the `master` branch, an operations instance will build and deploy the code automatically to the dev environment.